bmeridth/bishopmeridth.com/index.md

 - More sports balls
 - Plan drive for new library books

 Vote for me and we'll make a suggestion box for you to provide your own input

-Don't settle for less...vote for Bishop, who is the best.
+Don't settle for less...
+vote for Bishop, who is the best.
 ```